FT-Autonomous/f1tenth-ros-setup/README.md

-## Guide for using F1Tenth with ROS and Docker
+## A simplified setup and workspace for using F1Tenth with ROS and Docker

 ### Prerequisites